BardouilleMhea/mhea_DH/country.markdown

 **Authorship By Country**

-This graph expresses a part-to-whole relationship between the birth countries of the male and female authors represented in the Gender Divide,
+This graph expresses a part-to-whole relationship between the birth countries of the male and female authors represented in the Gender Divide, West Indian Literature 1961-1990.

 ![Authorship by Country](https://createcaribbean.org/create/wp-content/uploads/2022/06/Authorship-by-Country-1961-1990.png)